 How do Cross Chain Bridges work?

-These smart contracts get discarded whenever the user moves their token holdings back to the origin.
+These smart contracts are discarded when users move their token holdings back to the source blockchain.

 Types of Cross-Chain Bridges